GeWu-Lab/MokA/AudioVisualText/README_AVT.md

 sh scripts/finetune/ft_ave.sh
 ```

-The model checkpoints will be saved at `output_dir` of the scirpts.
+The model checkpoints will be saved at `output_dir` of the scripts.
 We need to use `adapter_model.bin` and `non_lora_trainables.bin` in the checkpoint folders for inference.

 ## 🤖 Inference
 ❗️❗️ Set the ckpt path (`$YOUR_CKPT_PARH`) of fine-tuned models in the `infer_ave.sh` and `infer_avqa.sh`.